pinojs/pino/docs/extreme.md

 * There is a possibility of the most recently buffered log messages being lost (up to 4KB of logs)
   * For instance, a power cut will mean up to 4KB of buffered logs will be lost

+So in summary, only use extreme mode when performing an extreme amount of logging and it is acceptable to potentially lose the most recent logs.

 * Pino will register handlers for the following process events/signals so that Pino can flush the extreme mode buffer: